balderdashy/sails-docs/reference/Blueprints.md

 ### Overview

-Together, blueprint routes and blueprint actions constitute the **blueprint API**, the built-in logic that powers the [RESTful JSON API](http://en.wikipedia.org/wiki/Representational_state_transfer) you get every time you generate an empty model and controller.
+Together, blueprint routes and blueprint actions constitute the **blueprint API**, the built-in logic that powers the [RESTful JSON API](http://en.wikipedia.org/wiki/Representational_state_transfer) you get every time you create a model and controller.

-For example, if you create a `User` model and controller in your project, then with blueprints enabled you will be able to immediately visit `/user/create?name=joe` to create a user, and visit `/user` to see an array of your app's users.
+For example, if you create a `User.js` model and `UserController.js` controller file in your project, then with blueprints enabled you will be able to immediately visit `/user/create?name=joe` to create a user, and visit `/user` to see an array of your app's users.
 All without writing a single line of code!

 Blueprints are great for prototyping, but they are also a powerful tool in production due to their ability to be overridden, protected, extended or disabled entirely.